 - Dirty Frank’s Mural: Dive bar and mural of notable Franks.
 There’s no sign for beloved dive bar Dirty Frank’s, but every local knows to look for the corner mural depicting a collection of similarly named people (and things).
 On the wall: Ben Franklin, Frankie Avalon, Aretha Franklin, a frankfurter, Frankenstein and Pope Francis.
 It’s one of the cheekier creations from the esteemed Mural Arts Philadelphia.
 Dirty Frank’s, 347 S. 13th Street, (215) 732-5010, dirtyfranksbar.com; Mural Arts, (215) 925-3633, muralarts.org

 - Mummers Museum: Parade showplace.
-An art deco-inspired building is the official repository for all historical items related to Philadelphia’s New Year’s Day parade.
+An art deco-inspired building is an official repository for all historical items related to Philadelphia’s New Year’s Day parade.
 Here, visitors discover the roots of the elaborate, colorful and always memorable Mummers Parade and performance competitions.
 1100 S. 2nd Street, (215) 336-3050, mummersmuseum.com

 - Ringing Rocks Park: Sonorous rocks.